galaxyproject/training-material/topics/climate/tutorials/pangeo/tutorial.md

 *Our mission is to cultivate an ecosystem in which the next generation of open-source analysis tools for ocean, atmosphere and climate science can be developed, distributed, and sustained.
 These tools must be scalable in order to meet the current and future challenges of big data, and these solutions should leverage the existing expertise outside of the geoscience community.*

 In this tutorial, you will learn how to manipulate [netCDF](https://en.wikipedia.org/wiki/NetCDF) data files using [Xarray](https://xarray.pydata.org/en/stable/) Galaxy Tools.
+NetCDF stands for **network Common Data Form** and is one of the most popular file format in climate science.
+It is used for storing multidimensional scientific data variables such as temperature or humidity, and metadata can be added to facilitate sharing of netCDF data. netCDF is widely used outside the Climate Science community and each community has its own set of conventions, especially for metadata.
+The [Climate and Forecast metadata convention](https://cfconventions.org/), also called CF-convention is used by the Climate community and is designed to promote the processing and sharing of netCDF files.

 > ### {% icon comment %} Xarray and Earth Science
 > Xarray works with labelled multi-dimensional arrays and can be used for a very wide range of data and data formats.
 In this training material, we focus on the usage of Xarray for Earth Science data following the [CF-Convention](https://cfconventions.org/).
 However, some Galaxy Tools also work for non Earth Science datasets, and if needed current Xarray Galaxy Tools could be extended to accommodate new usage.
 {: .comment}

+In this tutorial, we will be using data from [Copernicus Atmosphere Monitoring Service](https://ads.atmosphere.copernicus.eu/) (CAMS).

+CAMS produces daily [European air quality forecasts](https://ads.atmosphere.copernicus.eu/cdsapp#!/dataset/cams-europe-air-quality-forecasts?tab=overview) over Europe at a resolution of 0.1 degrees (which corresponds approximately to 10km).
+It is produced from an ensemble of nine air quality forecasting models across Europe: the nine models can be combined together and the spread between these models are used to provide an extimate of the forecast uncertainty.
+The analysis combines model data with observations provided by the [European Environment Agency](https://www.eea.europa.eu/) (EEA).

-In this tutorial, we will be using data from [Copernicus Atmosphere Monitoring Service](https://ads.atmosphere.copernicus.eu/) and more precisely PM2.5 ([Particle Matter < 2.5 μm](https://en.wikipedia.org/wiki/Particulates#Size,_shape_and_solubility_matter)) 4 days forecast from December, 22 2021.
-This dataset is very small and there is no need to parallelize our data analysis.
+Several variables are generated and we will be using PM2.5 ([Particle Matter < 2.5 μm](https://en.wikipedia.org/wiki/Particulates#Size,_shape_and_solubility_matter)) 4 days forecast from December, 22 2021.
+Particle Matter < 2.5 μm (PM2.5) are fine particules that remain suspended for a long time and exposure to high concentration of PM2.5 (yearly mean values greater than 25 µg/m3) can have multiple short term and long term health impacts such as eye irritation, asthma and chronic bronchitis.
+Information on air quality standards in Europe can be found [here](https://ec.europa.eu/environment/air/quality/standards.htm).
+The dataset we will be using in this tutorial is very small and there is no need to parallelize our data analysis.
 Parallel data analysis with Pangeo is not covered in this tutorial.

 > ### Agenda
 >
 > In this tutorial, we will cover: